alexrodrigues/Marvel/README.md

 QuickNimble its a layer between the native sintaxe and us, it makes Unit tests easier to write and read also similar to other unit tests of different programming languages such NodeJs.

-## *To my Farfetch reviewers:*

-Thank you for the challenge no matter the result I feel myself grateful!